 • Doctors look for four classic symptoms of the disease before reaching a diagnosis.

 • There is no known cause of PD although a family history of the disease will increase your risk.

 • Parkinson's is a movement disorder.

 A new online Parkinson’s disease study is available from The Michael J. Fox Foundation by Fox Insight.
 Fox Insight is an online clinical study where people with Parkinson’s disease and their loved ones share information that could transform the search for better treatments.

-Treatment for a Parkinson's Disease can include seeing a neurologist, medications, surgery, and treatment plans.
+Treatment for Parkinson's Disease can include seeing a neurologist, medications, surgery, and treatment plans.
 If you or a loved one is suffering from PD, contact a Neurologist at First Choice Neurology today.
 We have several locations throughout Florida.